nexmo-community/voice-ttsprompt-lambda/README.md

 ```

 ### Python (JWT)
-Edit the url to match the one you were given when you deplpyed your funciton
+Edit the url to match the one you were given when you deplpyed your function

 You will need the nexmo python library, install it wit `pip install nexmo`